Doctors Note Logo

 • Who's at risk: People with long-standing or poorly controlled type 1 or type 2 diabetes, metabolic syndrome, or prediabetes.

 Early detection and management are key.
-If you're experiencing tingling, numbness, or burning sensations in your extremities, take a quick Diabetic Neuropathy symptom assessment to help identify whether your symptoms warrant medical attention.
+If you're experiencing tingling, numbness, or burning sensations in your extremities, check your symptoms with this free AI-powered assessment tool to help identify whether your symptoms warrant medical attention.

 Can You Really Reverse Diabetic Nerve Damage?